kkga/kks/README.md

 ### Download release build

-Download the compiled binary for your system from [Releases](https://github.com/kkga/kks/releases) page and put it somewherr in your `$PATH`.
+Download the compiled binary for your system from [Releases](https://github.com/kkga/kks/releases) page and put it somewhere in your `$PATH`.

 ### Build from source